-I am a special needs pet, up to date with shots, and good with cats.
+I am already spayed, a special needs pet, up to date with shots, and good with cats.

 It sounds like a lot of work, and frankly, it is, but Willa is a fast learner and eager to please.
 I have not regretted taking care of her for a moment!
 Her personality is so charming.
 She loves people and is so affectionate and playful (not to mention really stinking cute).
 Unlike many kittens, she is content to sit in my lap purring and making biscuits for hours (I think she gets tired easier because her front legs do the work of four legs by themselves).
 She also loves my other cats and is very curious about everything.
 I think she would be fine in a house with other non-aggressive pets or children.
 I keep her separated from my cats purely because they are old, mean, and cranky and they would steal her food.
 She is not strong enough to stand up for herself in that kind of situation.

 *Willa is pictured with her foster brother, Macintosh (who is also adoptable!).